Death of Michael Jackson: Estate

 Jackson's last will was filed by attorney John Branca at the Los Angeles County courthouse on July 1, 2009.
-Signed July 7, 2002, it names Branca and accountant John McClain as executors; they were confirmed as such by a Los Angeles judge on July 6, 2009.
-All assets are given to the (pre-existing) Michael Jackson Family Trust (amended March 22, 2002), the details of which have not been made public.
-The Associated Press reports that, in 2007, Jackson had a net worth of $236.6 million: $567.6 million in assets, which included Neverland Ranch and his 50% share of Sony/ATV Music Publishing' catalogue, and debts of $331 million.
-The guardianship of his three children is given to his mother, Katherine, or if she is unable or unwilling, to singer Diana Ross.
-Jackson's will allocates 20% of his fortune as well as 20% of money made after death to unspecified charities.
+Signed July 7, 2002, it named Branca and accountant John McClain as executors; they were confirmed as such by a Los Angeles judge on July 6, 2009.
+All assets were given to the (pre-existing) Michael Jackson Family Trust (amended March 22, 2002), the details of were not made public.
+The Associated Press reported that, in 2007, Jackson had a net worth of $236.6 million: $567.6 million in assets, which included Neverland Ranch and his 50% share of Sony/ATV Music Publishing' catalog, and debts of $331 million.
+The guardianship of his three children was given to his mother, Katherine, or if she was unable or unwilling, to singer Diana Ross.
+Jackson's will allocated 20% of his fortune as well as 20% of money made after death to unspecified charities.

 Media reports suggested that the settlement of Jackson's estate could last many years.
-The value of Sony/ATV Music Publishing is estimated by Ryan Schinman, chief of Platinum Rye, to be US$1.5 billion.
+The value of Sony/ATV Music Publishing was estimated by Ryan Schinman, chief of Platinum Rye, to be US$1.5 billion.
 Shinman's estimate makes Jackson's share of Sony/ATV worth $750 million, from which Jackson would have had an annual income of $80 million.
 In September 2016, a deal was finalized for Sony's acquisition of Jackson's share of Sony/ATV from the Jackson estate for $750 million.